ishansoni22/social-subscribe/README.md

  it has subscribed.
 Also the `callback` function passed before request will be called once the `activity` i.e. onComment is called.
 This can be used to call `next` in case of express server or do the next processing.

-`filter` Above is used to ignore those activities which you might not be intrested in e.g. replies on comment while reacting to all the comments on a post
+`filter` Above is used to ignore those activities which you might not be interested in. e.g. replies on comment while reacting to all the comments on a post

 The example for same is shown in [tests] (../blob/master/test/socialSubscriber-spec.ts#L62)